 Adam Gussow is an associate professor of English and Southern Studies at the University of Mississippi and a professional blues harmonica player.
 He is the author of four other books on the blues, including Mister Satan's Apprentice (1998), a memoir of his time as a Harlem street musician, which won the Keeping the Blues Alive award in Literature from the Blues Foundation in Memphis, and Seems Like Murder Here: Southern Violence and the Blues Tradition (2002), which won the Holman award from the Society for the Study of Southern Literature.
 He lives in Oxford, Mississippi.

-Praise for Beyond the Crossroads:
+More praise for Beyond the Crossroads:

 "At once affable and frightening, the devil is forever partnered with the blues.
 Beyond the Crossroads is a beautifully written exploration of what Adam Gussow calls 'the blues' most malleable, dynamic, and important personage.'
 This is a work of exquisite detail."